SilverEzredes/MDF-XL/README.md

 https://github.com/user-attachments/assets/62168d08-e6f2-4bba-a941-167a5146fa3e

-- Material Parameter Editor, with a search bar and options for copy, paste, reset and mark as faviorte.
+- Material Parameter Editor, with a search bar and options for copy, paste, reset and mark as favorite.

 https://github.com/user-attachments/assets/1275ecc6-a414-4617-9bf5-c49476e880df